 When it came time to launch his own company, John moved back to sunny Miami.
 Lin Projects found instant success with its concentration in marketing, branding, strategy and event production.
 John was the Miami curator for Target’s Stylescape campaign with Phillip Lim, head of communications for the Webster, produced the #MiamiNeedsUber marketing campaign, and launched Kanon Vodka in the local market.
 He currently works with clients including Conde Nast, Design Miami, Fendi, Lacoste, Perrier-Jouët, and W Magazine among others; oversees year-round cultural programming for The Standard Hotel and Spa; serves as cultural ambassador for Shinola Detroit; and is a contributing editor for Cultured Magazine.
 In addition to having been style editor for Ocean Drive, he also blogs at iamjohnnyboy.com.

-John is a founding member of the capital campaign group at the Pérez Art Museum Miami (PAMM), Core Creative, and the Influencer Circle at The National YoungArts Foundation, and serves on the Institute of Contemporary Art (ICA) NEXT Committee and the South Florida CARES Advisory Committee.
+John is a founding member of the capital campaign group at the Pérez Art Museum Miami (PAMM), Core Creative, and the Influencer Circle at The National YoungArts Foundation, and serves on the Institute of Contemporary Art (ICA) NEXT Committee and the Advisory Council for South Florida CARES and ProjectArt.
 He also serves on the Board of Directors of Locust Projects, a multi disciplinary not for profit exhibition space, and the Miami Rail, an editorially independent expansion of the Brooklyn Rail providing critical coverage of art and culture, produced both in print and online four times a year.